2024/07/29

 Your customers

 Neglecting connectivity can spawn external issues too.
-Nowadays 72% of customer interactions are digital.
+Nowadays, 72% of customer interactions are digital.

 When dealing with your company, customers expect seamless interaction.
 They do not care about how many apps are working in the background to support their use case.
 Their data should be aggregated and available regardless of its sources.